-Let's take a look at to get a better idea of what Central Piedmont Community College offers and if it might be a good fit for you.
+Let's take a look at these areas to get a better idea of what Central Piedmont Community College offers and if the college seems like a good choice for you.

-About 55% of students who start at Central Piedmont Community College return the next year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Around 55% of students who start at Central Piedmont Community College come back the next year.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.